 The beauty of this is that you can hear your own signal and you know where the station is located.
 This provides much more useful information about how well your rig is working, and you don’t have to bother anybody to get it!

 In 2012, after installing the Icom M504 in Nomadness, I was sitting at the dock wondering if it worked.
-Like most folks, I kinda hate bugging the Coast Guard for trivial radio checks, and a quick exchange with the Port of Friday Harbor only told me that my signal was making it a few hundred yards.
+Like most folks, I kinda hate bugging the Coast Guard for trivial radio checks, and a quick exchange with the Port office only told me that my signal was making it a few hundred yards.
 I did a web search to confirm that it was still OK to use channel 22A for a test, and stumbled across the Seatow link above… but was immediately frustrated to discover that there were no stations in the Pacific Northwest!
 I sent them a note and things went from there… and I am delighted to report that I now host an automated radio check machine on VHF channel 28.

 Please help us map coverage!